cefriel/mapping-template/README.md

 - Enable _SPARQL queries_ in the template accessing an HTTP Repository or an in-memory repository initialized with triples from one or multiple RDF files
 - Possibility to access a portion of the repository contextualizing queries with respect to a specific named graph
-- Run _parametric templates_ executed once for each resulting row of the provided SPARQL query

 #### XML lifting